nataliehuynh/TwilioTrustedActivation/README.md

-# TwilioTrustedActivation
+# Twilio Trusted Activation
-Twilio Trusted Activation with Verify and Lookup API.
-This project will allow you test Twilio Verify and Lookup API with your account.
+Welcome to Twilio Trusted Activation with Verify and Lookup API.
+This project will allow you test Twilio Verify and Lookup API with your Twilio Account.
+This will help you reduce fraud to your business and increase engagement.

+## Solution Description
+SMS pumping fraud continues to be a problem for all businesses that allow their users to request for an SMS.
+Trusted Activation gives businesses the ability to reduce fraud to their business.
+By leveraging Twilio Lookup and Twilio Verify we can provide our customers and businesses a Trusted Activation.

+[Twilio Lookup](https://www.twilio.com/docs/lookup/v2-api): 3 types of lookup API that will allow you to check if a number is formatted correctly before attempting to send a message.
+You can also check line type intelligence as well as caller name to personalize the engagement.

+[Twilio Safe List](https://www.twilio.com/docs/verify/api/safe-list): This API allows you to control where and who you want to send verifications to and reduce fraud to your business.
+You have the capability to restrict a Geo and add a specific number to a safe list so those numbers are not blocked.
+You can also remove them from the list at any time.

+[Twilio Verify](https://www.twilio.com/docs/verify/authentication-channels): Send verifications to your users channel of choice.
+Now with Silent Network Authentication your users no longer need to input an OTP to access their account.

 ## Prerequisite
 1. [Twilio Account](https://console.twilio.com/)